Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 - **50mm Strap Loops** are the normal for fastening the tracker to your body.
 You can always use smaller straps.
 - **GoPro Chest Harness Adapter** snaps into the harness clip from the top.
 It is more stable for chest tracking and won't slip down your body.

+> [!IMPORTANT]
+> GoPro Chest Harness Tracker will have a different IMU rotation than your other trackers.

 > [!NOTE]
 > 804040 files are untested.
 Please print one and make sure everything fits before printing more and let me know how everything goes on SlimeVR Discord!